nabbi/syslog-alert/USAGE.md

 copy into /etc/syslog-ng/

-This file defines which events to alert on by dynamically generating the tcl switch conditions First matched so order matters
+This file defines which events to alert on by dynamically generating the tcl switch conditions.
+First matched so order matters

 syntax tcl list, some elements are lists themselves
 ```